scottyschup/ruby-curriculum/meta/course-preliminaries.md

 * Fine for not completing the daily reflection is $10/day.

 ## Curriculum contributions
-**TODO: review**
-* Each day, make (at least) one contribution to the curriculum.
+* Each day, you are required to make one contribution to the curriculum (at least!).
 Potential contributions include:
   * Correcting typos
   * Clarifying exposition
   * Adding (quality) references
   * Writing an exercise
-* Fork the curriculum repo and make a commit
+* Fork the curriculum repo and make a commit; ask ruggeri to pull your change.
-  * Starting week two
-  * In week one, just email ned@ your contribution.
+  * In week one, just email your contribution to instructors@appacademy.io.
-* Fine for not completing contributions is $10

 ## Assessments
 * Assessments are intended to give you early feedback so you know